 A Lost Cashier’s Check Bond is a form of Lost Instrument Surety Bond.
 The bond is required from the issuing bank when a cashier’s check has been lost or misplaced.

-The bank cannot issue a stop payment on the cashier’s check, so in order to re-issue a new cashier’s check they require a surety bond.
-If the lost check is brought to the bank and is endorsed they must pay out on the check, in addition to the new re-issued check.
+The bank cannot issue a stop payment on the cashier’s check, so in order to re-issue a new cashier’s check, they require a surety bond.
+If the lost check is brought to the bank and is endorsed, they must pay out on the check, in addition to the new re-issued check.
 The surety bond prevents the bank from the loss of both checks being cashed.
-If both checks are cashed than the bank can collect payment from the surety company.
+If both checks are cashed, then the bank can collect payment from the surety company.

-Make sure you verify that your bank will accept a surety bond before applying.
+Please make sure you verify that your bank will accept a surety bond before applying.